-Your membership record has information from your enrollment form, including your address a and telephone number.
+Your membership record has information from your enrollment form, including your address and telephone number.
 It shows your specific plan coverage.

-Contact ETF about these changes:

-Changes to your name, your address, or your phone number.
-Changes in any other medical or drug insurance coverage you have (such as from you employer, your spouse's employer, Workers' Compensation, or Medicaid).

-Let us know about these changes:

-☐ If you have any liability claims, such as claims from an automobile accident. ☐ If you have been admitted to a nursing home. ☐ If your designated responsible party (such as a caregiver) changes. ☐ If you are participating in a clinical research study.
-(Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so) l· f any of this information changes, please let us know by calling Customer Service.
+Contact ETF about these changes: □Changes to your name, your address, or your phone number. □Changes in any other medical or drug insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, Workers' Compensation, or Med icaid) Let us know about these changes: □If you have any liability claims, such as claims from an automobile accident. ☐ If you have been admitted to a nursing home. □If your designated responsible party (such as a caregiver) changes. □If you are participating in a clinical research study.
+(Note: You are not required to tell you about the clinical research studies you intend to participate in but we encourage you to determine the clinical research studies.) • If any of this information changes, please let us know by calling Customer Service.